minio/docs/source/operations/troubleshooting.rst

 - a new diagnostic report every 24 hours

 Once uploaded, you can view the diagnostic report results or logs through SUBNET as described above, but without the need to manually upload the data yourself.
-Making these records automatically available in SUBNET allows for easy access to manage the health of your deployment.
+Making these records automatically available in SUBNET simplifies visibility into cluster health and functionality.
 If you submit an issue for support help from the MinIO engineers, the engineers have immediate access to the errors and/or logs you have uploaded.

 Diagnostic Report